guyinatuxedo/nightmare/modules/08-bof_dynamic/hs19_storytime/readme.md

 }
 ```

-Also to find the onegadget, we can just use the onegaget finder like this to find the offset from the base of libc.
+Also to find the onegadget, we can just use the onegadget finder like this to find the offset from the base of libc.
 To choose which one to use, I normally just guess and check instead of checking the conditions at runtime (I find it a bit faster):

 ```
 $    one_gadget libc.so.6